 October 5, 2019

 Most of us have tendencies to think big and go big.
 If you visioning a big project, you still want to get development started early, and get to market as soon as possible.
-Most such projects never can have well defined requirements, and usually initiate with the caveat that the project scope statements are “flexible” and not fully defined.
-So, the key question is how do you start and make least mistakes?
+Most such projects never can have well-defined requirements, and usually initiate with the caveat that the project scope statements are “flexible” and not fully defined.
+So, the key question is how do you start and make the least mistakes?

-Commercializing big products in chunks definitely helps monetize value, improve experience, and save time and money.
+Commercializing big products in chunks definitely helps monetize value, improve the experience, and save time and money.
 The overhead cost in terms of process and management is minimal leading to a quicker but leads to lower quality result.

 BREAKDOWNS BEFORE BREAKTHROUGHS

-Breaking down your deliverables enables project’s where the business requirements are easily digestible by the team, and easier to quantify to be successfully developed.
-Fast moving, cutting edge developments should be quickly coded and tested, and any mistakes should be easily rectified.
+Breaking down your deliverables enables projects where the business requirements are easily digestible by the team, and easier to quantify to be successfully developed.
+Fast-moving, cutting-edge developments should be quickly coded and tested, and any mistakes should be easily rectified.